Mixed effects models for extreme value index regression: Asymptotic properties

-From Theorem \ref{Theorem}, we can also confirm the good compatibility between EVT and the MEM.
-In the data analysis using EVT, we want to choose the threshold to be as high as possible to fit the extreme value model like as Pareto-type distribution.
-Then, general extreme value models may have large estimation variances since the number of available data is small.
-On the other hand, in our model (\ref{Random-Pareto-Type}) and (\ref{Random-EVI}), the variance of the estimator strongly depends on the number of clusters $J$, as shown in (\ref{Variance}).
-In other words, the variance of the estimator improves as $J$ increases.
-Note that the magnitude of $J$ is not affected by threshold selection, unlike $n_{0}$.
-Therefore, even if the thresholds $\omega_j$'s are high and $n_{0}$ is small, the proposed estimator is expected to remain stable as long as $J$ is large enough.
-By the way, estimating the bias of the proposed estimator is a difficult problem since $\alpha({\bm{u}},{\bm{x}})$ and $c_1({\bm{u}},{\bm{x}})$ in (\ref{Slowly-Varying-Function}) must be estimated.
-However, if $J$ is large enough, by setting the thresholds $\omega_j$'s high, we may avoid this bias estimation problem while ensure stability of the proposed estimator.
-Such phenomena are confirmed numerically in Section \ref{Simulation} below.
+\begin{remark} From Theorem \ref{Thm1}, we can confirm the good compatibility between the MEM and EVT as follows.
+In extreme value analysis, we want to set the threshold as high as possible to ensure a good fit with the Pareto distribution, as shown in (\ref{Eq2.2.2}).
+However, the estimator may have a large variance because the amount of available data becomes small.
+Meanwhile, the variance of the proposed estimator for (\ref{Eq2.1.4}) with (\ref{Eq2.1.5}) depends strongly on the number of areas $J$ and improves as $J$ increases, as described in Remark \ref{Rem1}.
+Note that the magnitude of $J$ is unaffected by the choice of thresholds $\omega_j,\ j\in\mathcal{J}$, unlike $n_0$.
+Therefore, even if the threshold is high for some areas, the proposed estimator is expected to remain stable as long as $J$ is sufficiently large.
+Note that estimating the bias of the proposed estimator is a difficult problem because $\beta({\bm{u}}, {\bm{x}})$ and $c_1({\bm{u}}, {\bm{x}})$ in (\ref{Eq3.1.1}) must be estimated.
+However, if $J$ is sufficiently large, by setting reasonably high thresholds, we may avoid this bias estimation problem while ensuring the stability of the estimator.
+Such phenomena are numerically confirmed in the simulation study in Section 1.2 of our supplementary material. \end{remark}

-Theorem \ref{Theorem} is directly applicable to confidence interval construction and statistical hypothesis testing on parameters $({\bm{\beta}}_{\rm{A}}^0$,${\bm{\beta}}_{\rm{B}}^0,{\bm{\Sigma}}_0)$.
-To obtain reliable estimates with a small sample size, the choice of covariates as ${\bm{X}}_{{\rm{B}}ij}$ is also crucial.
-In other words, incorporating too many meaningless covariates as ${\bm{X}}_{{\rm{B}}ij}$ adversely affect the estimation of the common slope ${\bm{\beta}}_{\rm{B}}^0$ across all clusters.
-Therefore, it is important to check the efficiency of selected explanatory variables.
-To achieve this, the hypothesis testing is useful.
-The typical statement of hypothesis testing is whether each component of ${\bm{\beta}}_{\rm{B}}^0$ is significantly zero or not.
-If we want to organize such testing, we need to estimate ${\bm{\Lambda}}_{\rm{B}}^{-1}$, which can be naturally estimated by
+\begin{remark} Theorem \ref{Thm1} is directly applicable to confidence interval construction and statistical hypothesis testing on the parameters ${\bm{\theta}}_{\rm{A}}^0$, ${\bm{\theta}}_{\rm{B}}^0$ and ${\bm{\Sigma}}_0$.
+To obtain more efficient estimates, the choice of covariates is crucial.
+Alternatively, including too many meaningless covariates in the model will adversely affect the parameter estimates, and ``borrowing of strength'' will not be effective.
+Therefore, we must check the efficiency of the selected explanatory variables.
+Hypothesis testing is useful for this purpose.
+The typical statement of such a hypothesis test is whether or not each component of ${\bm{\theta}}_{\rm{A}}^0$ and ${\bm{\theta}}_{\rm{B}}^0$ is significantly different from zero.
+When we organize this test, we must estimate ${\bm{\Delta}}_{\rm{B}}^{-1}$, which can be naturally estimated by